Technologicat/unpythonic/doc/macros.md

  2. Explicit recursion by `with mac`.
 This expands the `with cheese`.
  3. Second pass (inside out) of `with mac`.

-So for example, even though `lazify` must *perform its AST editing* after `autocurry`, it is actually a two-pass macro.
+So, for example, even though `lazify` must *perform its AST editing* after `autocurry`, it is actually a two-pass macro.
 The first pass (outside in) only performs some preliminary analysis; the actual lazification happens in the second pass (inside out).
 So the correct invocation comboing these two is `with lazify, autocurry`.
 See [the dialect examples](../unpythonic/dialects/) for combo invocations that are known to work.

 Example combo in the single-line format: